hwpplayers/hwpplayers/on-coding.md

 #### Code distribution rules

 hwpplayers never puts a source code / information into stable-x branches without security testing and correcting the information.
-Test twice your code and information and then send your pull request to all branches ( playground-x , master-x and stable-x ).
+Test twice your code and information and then send your pull request to all branches ( playground-x , master-x and stable-x ). hwpplayers pays, fixes, tries, makes.

 This document is licensed under the terms [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html)